HackerOS-Linux-System/HDM/README.md

-lines** — that's not the same crash recurring, it's the *next* one: cage itself is fine now (the pixman renderer log line and successful DRM modesetting confirm that), but `hdm-greeter` is crashing instead, because it tries to open its own hardware-accelerated EGL/GL context (WebKitGTK's regular accelerated-compositing path — a different thing from the DMA-BUF renderer `WEBKIT_DISABLE_DMABUF_RENDERER` disables), and a `pixman`-backed cage advertises no GBM/DRM device for clients to use, so that EGL init gets handed an invalid fd and the greeter dies mid-setup — which cage then reports as the same assertion while tearing down that now-orphaned surface.
-Current versions of HDM already set `WEBKIT_DISABLE_COMPOSITING_MODE=1` unconditionally in the greeter's environment for exactly this case (forces WebKit fully onto software/Cairo rendering, no GL/EGL at all — see `spawn_greeter_command()` in `daemon/src/main.rs`), so if you're still seeing it, make sure you're actually running a build from after that was added (check that `WEBKIT_DISABLE_COMPOSITING_MODE` appears in `daemon/src/main.rs`) and that the daemon binary was rebuilt and reinstalled, not just the config reloaded.
+lines** — that's not the same crash recurring, it's the *next* one: cage itself is fine now (the pixman renderer log line and successful DRM modesetting confirm that), but `hdm-greeter` is crashing instead, because it tries to open its own hardware-accelerated EGL/GL context, and a `pixman`-backed cage advertises no GBM/DRM device for clients to use, so that EGL init gets handed an invalid fd and the greeter dies mid-setup — which cage then reports as the same assertion while tearing down that now-orphaned surface.

+There are actually *two* independent places this EGL probe can come from in `hdm-greeter`, and current HDM disables both unconditionally in the greeter's environment (see `spawn_greeter_command()` in `daemon/src/main.rs`):
+- WebKit's own accelerated-compositing path — `WEBKIT_DISABLE_COMPOSITING_MODE=1`
+- GDK's, one layer further down — `hdm-greeter` is a GTK3 application (webkit2gtk-4.1 requires GTK3, not GTK4), and GDK's Wayland backend initializes its own EGL display independently of whatever WebKit does with it, so `WEBKIT_DISABLE_COMPOSITING_MODE` alone doesn't reach it — `GDK_GL=disable` (a separate, long-standing GTK3 env var) is needed too, and is what actually stops the fd -1 probe from happening at all

+If you're still seeing this exact crash, make sure you're running a build from after **both** of those were added — check that `GDK_GL` (not just `WEBKIT_DISABLE_COMPOSITING_MODE`) appears in `daemon/src/main.rs` — and that the daemon binary was actually rebuilt and reinstalled, not just the config reloaded (none of this is configurable from `hdm.hk`; it's set in Rust code).

-If `pixman` plus both `WEBKIT_DISABLE_*` variables still doesn't help, or you'd rather not run a software renderer at all, try switching compositors entirely instead — set `[general] -> compositor => labwc` (with `labwc` installed; see [Compositor](#compositor)). cage and labwc are two separate compositors built on the same wlroots libraries
+If `pixman` plus all three of `WEBKIT_DISABLE_DMABUF_RENDERER`, `WEBKIT_DISABLE_COMPOSITING_MODE`, and `GDK_GL=disable` still doesn't help, or you'd rather not run a software renderer at all, try switching compositors entirely instead — set `[general] -> compositor => labwc` (with `labwc` installed; see [Compositor](#compositor)). cage and labwc are two separate compositors built on the same wlroots libraries